fbpx

 While renters insurance covers lost and damaged items, it may not cover injuries to guests that occur within your rented premises, such as burning a hand on your stove or falling down your stairs.
 For that, you need an additional type of insurance: renters liability insurance.

 The one thing renters liability insurance does not cover is injuries to you, the renter.
-Your own medical insurance should cover you in the case of an injury or illness.
+Your medical insurance should cover you for an injury or illness.
 If you are injured due to a hazard in your apartment or apartment complex, you may be able to file a lawsuit against the landlord or owner of the property.

 Other Types of Liability Coverage